-His daughter, Louarna, 21, was murdered January 17, 1979 by a gang member wanting to move up to drug sales in his gang.
+A gang member wanting to move up to drug sales in his gang murdered his daughter, Louarna, 21, January 17, 1979.
 Killing a police officer's daughter would elevate his status.
 (John Gillis was a Los Angeles Police Sargeant at the time.)
 The killer, under false pretenses picked Louarna up a few blocks from her home, drove her to an alley, shot her in the head as she sat in the car, pushed her into the alley and them fired additional shots into her back.
 The killer was convicted, sentenced to 17 years to life.
 His first parole hearing was in 1998.
 His last parole hearing was in January 2012.
 Parole was denied for five more years.

 NOTE: The family was not notified of critical proceedings in the killer's trial and the arraignment.
 During the trial the family was not allowed to enter the courtroom.

 Son, Shaun, 20, hit on the back of his head and killed as he walked home from a friend’s house, September 7, 2000.
 His killer was in prison for another crime when he confessed to killing Shaun.
 The perpetrator was charged with involuntary manslaughter and sentenced to only six years in prison, as he had not "intended" to kill Shaun.
 NOTE: the lawyers worked out a plea bargain.
 Shaun's mother, Vidalina, felt that if the case had gone to trial, her son's murderer would have done more time.